Universality classes for purification in nonunitary quantum processes: Replica descriptions and universality

 \subsection{Universality and models with spatial structure}

 Now we argue that the transfer matrix analysis gives results that are universal, i.e. valid for a much larger class of models than the two above.
+(To go directly to results for scaling functions of the universal regime, readers may skip ahead to Sec.~\ref{sec:computations}.)

 Above, unitary invariance allowed a reduction to a transfer matrix with explicit kink weights $\mathcal{T}_{\I, \mu}$.
-We saw algebraically (cf. Eq.~\ref{eq:transfmatlimit}) that a universal transfer matrix emerged when $t$ was of order $q$, as a result of the fugacities for higher kinks $\mu$ being much smaller than that of the elementary kink: \be T_{\I, \mu} \ll q^{-1} \text{ at large $q$ \quad\quad (for $|\mu|>1$)}. \ee We argue below that this condition is satisfied in most models of physical interest.
-A physical way of understanding the ``irrelevance'' of higher kinks (when this condition is satisfied) is by an energy/entropy argument: splitting a higher kink into multiple elementary kinks increases the positional entropy of the kink gas (App.~\ref{app:energyentropy}).
+We saw algebraically (see Eq.~\eqref{eq:transfmatlimit}) that a universal transfer matrix emerged when $t$ was of order $q$, as a result of the fugacities of higher kinks $\mu$ being much smaller than that of the elementary kink: